 Estuary Perch

 Another highlight of fishing in this area is targeting Estuary perch with surface and shallow diving lures.
-The action can be frantic on warm balmy evenings with low wind. listen for the sound of breaking water which indicates EPs are feeding.
-The excitement an angler gets from an EP smashing a surface lure on light gear is something that truly needs to be experienced.
+The action can be frantic on warm, balmy evenings with low wind.
+Listen for the sound of breaking water, which indicates EPs are feeding.
+The excitement an angler gets from an EP smashing a surface lure on light gear is something that genuinely needs to be experienced.
 It almost catches you by surprise when that aggressive strike comes.
 Small surface poppers, cicadas, blades, surface minnows and pencil lures work well here.
 So do shallow diving hardbody lures.
 Noteworthy options include bent minnows, Rapala countdown series, nories laydown minnows and shallow diving cranks.
 Basically, anything that doesn’t dive too deep and makes a good vibrating action will work well.
-You can use any colour choice we often start with silvers that mimic small baitfish or mullet.
+You can use any colour choice.
+We often start with silvers that mimic small baitfish or mullet.

 Targeting Trevally at Tarwin River